Adjusted Connections I: Differential Cocycles for Principal Groupoid Bundles with Connection: Examples

 for all $g, q \in \scH_x$ ($x \in M$), $V \in \rmT_g \scH$, and $W \in \rmT_q \scH$.
 Here, $(V, W) \mapsto V \cdot W$ denotes the canonical group structure on $\rmT \scH$, $\mathrm{Ad}$ is now just the usual fiber-wise defined adjoint representation of $\scH$ on its Lie algebra bundle $\frh$, and $\zeta$ some element of $\Omega^2(M;\frh)$, the \emph{primitive} of $\vartheta^{\rm tot}_\scH$; $\pi_\scH^!\zeta$ denotes its pullback as form.
 The first equation implies that $\vartheta^{\rm tot}$ is multiplicative, in particular its parallel transport is an isomorphism of the group structure.
 The second equation implies that the curvature of $\vartheta^{\rm tot}_\scH$ is essentially encoded by $\zeta$.
 Furthermore, $\nabla$ is the induced connection on the corresponding Lie algebroid $\frh$ (a Lie algebra bundle), which now satisfies

 There is a natural class of adjusted connections with non-trivial covariant adjustment.
 In order to understand this, we follow similar arguments as in the construction recipe I of~\cite[see Ex.\ 1.12]{Fischer:2401.05966}: Assume an ordinary principal $\sfH$-bundle $P$, where $\sfH$ is a Lie group.
-Also assume that we have a manifold $\sfT$ on which $\sfH$ acts (from the left).
-Then we have two associated bundles:
+Also assume that we have a manifold $\sfT$ on which $\sfH$ acts (from the left).\footnote{For \cref{ssec:Lie_group_bundles}, $\sfT$ and its related constructions and assumptions are only needed to provide an extra geometric interpretation as in \cref{tab:ComparingTheGeometryGaugeTheoryWithSingularFoliations}; from \cref{ex:Hopf} to \cref{ex:OrdinaryLGBSetting} one does not need this extra data.} Then we have two associated bundles:

 where $\sfH$ acts on itself by conjugation so that the former bundle is the well-known inner group bundle, the kernel of the anchor on the Atiyah groupoid, whose Lie algebra bundle is given by the adjoint bundle $\mathrm{ad}(P) \coloneqq (P \times \frh) / \sfH$.
 We have a canonical left-action, $c_\sfH(P) \curvearrowright \scT$.
 An Ehresmann connection on $P$ (in the usual sense) induces associated connections on $c_\sfH(P)$ and $\scT$.
 The one on $c_\sfH(P)$ is a covariant adjustment on $c_\sfH(P)$ whose primitive is given by the corresponding curvature on $P$, and the one on $\scT$ is a connection that has been called \emph{compatible Yang--Mills connection}~\cite{Fischer:2401.05966}.
 That is, this is an Ehresmann connection on $\scT$ w.r.t.~the $c_\sfH(P)$-action and the adjustment on $c_\sfH(P)$, which satisfies a certain curvature equation.